 Exposing The Resin

 Shine a consistently bright UV light source like an LED flashlight or lamp on the PCB.
-The light source you use should be large enough to cover the entire surface at once so that all areas of the board are exposed uniformly.
+The light source you use should be large enough to cover the entire surface at once so that all board areas are exposed uniformly.

 Peeling The Film